AkRypt/handpose/README.md

-# Gesture Detection with TFJS Handpose and Fingerpose
+# Gesture Detection with TFJS Handpose and Fingerpose.
 Estimates all the finger joints and detects gestures.

 Gestures which can be estimated: Thumbs Up 👍, Ok 👌, Rock 🤘